 Downtown Durango is on the National Register of Historic Districts and Durango’s thriving art scene touts both local and internationally renowned artists.
 While museums are currently closed, most art galleries are open with restrictions in place.
 Take a walk down historic Main Avenue or along the Animas River Trail to explore Durango’s Botanic Gardens, public art and murals, durangobotanicgardens.org.

-Colorado State Parks and the San Juan National Forest are beginning to re-open in a limited capacity, including developed recreation areas.
-Prepare for limited or no services, such as restroom facilities and garbage collection, and know before you go.
+Colorado State Parks and the San Juan National Forest are open in a limited capacity, including developed recreation areas.
+Prepare for limited or no services, such as restroom facilities and garbage collection, and know before you go!

 City of Durango Parks & Open Space